Yeşilköy: Transportation

 Istanbul Atatürk International Airport, formerly known as the Yeşilköy Airport, is located in this district.

+Economy

 The headquarters of Turkish Airlines are on the property of the airport.
 MyCargo Airlines (formerly ACT Airlines) has its head office in Level 4, Building A3 of the Istanbul World Trade Center (İstanbul Dünya Ticaret Merkezi) in Yeşilköy.
-Borajet also has its head office in Yeşilköy.
+Borajet also had its head office in Yeşilköy.
 When Bestair existed, its head office was in Yeşilköy.

+Yeşilköy has a Marina - the Yeşilköy Burnu Marina - and sandy beaches.

+Culture

 On the waterfront, a small museum dedicated to the village and its minorities has been opened in 2012.

-Yeşilköy has a station for the Marmaray commuter railway between Gebze and Halkalı.
-The first station, servicing the suburban railway line (Banliyö Treni) to Sirkeci, was built in 1871, and contributed to the neighbourhood's boom as a popular resort.

-Yeşilköy borders the neighbourhoods of Yeşilyurt to the northeast, and Florya to the southwest.

 Honour

 San Stefano Peak on Rugged Island in the South Shetland Islands, Antarctica is named after the settlement, in connection with the Treaty of San Stefano.